E - the type of the elements in this collectionpublic abstract class AbstractCollection<E> extends Object implements Collection<E>

 during iteration, as might happen if the collection permits concurrent modification during

-method is called only as an optimization hint; the correct result is
+iteration.
+The size method is called only as an optimization hint; the correct result is

 returned even if the iterator returns a different number of elements.